Taib-Diallo/ETL-Project/README.md

 Once our two dataframes were cleaned and organized, we were able to begin the loading process.
 We chose to use Postgres to load in our data to create a merged table.

-For more information, please see the final report file.
+For more information, please see the ETL Technical Report file.